 Its a book your kids gonna love!

-This Encyclopedia combines the highly attention gaining images with very easy to understand reads together.
-Its indeed is a great astronomy book for beginners.
+This Encyclopedia combines the high attention gaining images with very easy to understand reads together.
+It indeed is a great astronomy book for beginners.

 Over to you!

-So!
-This were the 9 greatest astronomy books for beginners.
+So here we came.
+These were the 9 greatest astronomy books for beginners.
 I hope you got your next astronomy book from this list.
-And I have few questions for you.
-Have you already read any of the book mentioned in this list?
-Or which one you are going to buy?
+And I have a few questions for you.